mestevens/typesafe-dropwizard-configuration/README.md

 ```

 ## Sub-configuration
-If you want your dropwizard application to read it's configuration settings from a sub-config object inside your .conf file, you can provide the sub-config in the set-up step
+If you want your Dropwizard application to read it's configuration settings from a sub-config object inside your .conf file, you can provide the sub-config in the set-up step

 ```
 boostrap.addBundle(new TypesafeConfigurationBundle("subConfig"));